nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-15-corporate_strategy_development.md

 ## Assessing Your Company's Current Situation

 Before developing a corporate strategy, it's essential to assess your company's current situation.
 This involves analyzing your internal strengths and weaknesses, as well as external opportunities and threats.

 A popular tool for this analysis is the SWOT framework.

+<p><b>➤ MORE: </b> <a href="/files/swot-analysis-template.pdf" target="_blank" name="Business Initiative SWOT Analysis Template">Download our SWOT Analysis Template for FREE!</a></p>

 When designing your plan, ask yourself the following questions:

 ### Strengths: